prymeGlobal/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature/Enhancement"
+name: "Feature"
-about: "New feature/enhancement!"
+about: "New feature"
 title: ''
 type: feature
 assignees: ''